influxdata/docs-v2/content/influxdb/v2.2/write-data/oss-to-cloud.md

 {{% note %}}
 #### Replicate writes to InfluxDB OSS to InfluxDB Cloud
-To replicate all writes to your InfluxDB OSS instance to an InfluxDB Cloud instance, use [InfluxDB replication streams](/influxdb/v2.2/write-data/replication/).
+To replicate all writes to an InfluxDB OSS instance to an InfluxDB Cloud instance, use [InfluxDB replication streams](/influxdb/v2.2/write-data/replication/).
 {{% /note %}}